 For more than 20 years, Morrison & Foerster has shown commitment to the social enterprise and impact investing space.
-Practice group chair and partner Susan Mac Cormac was honored in 2015 by the Financial Times as the Most Innovative North American Lawyer for her work championing innovation in social enterprises and impact investing and was named by California Lawyer as Attorney of the Year in 2012 (for creating a new corporate form, now the Social Purpose Corporation) and in 2016 (for impact investing and sale of Imprint Capital to Goldman Sachs).
-The Financial Times recognized the firm again in its 2016 North America Innovative Lawyers Report as joint winners with firm client NPX Advisors for structuring the world’s first Impact Security.
-Along with Ms. Mac Cormac, the firm has a team of attorneys in the corporate, finance, tax, patent, and licensing groups who are passionate about solving the world’s biggest problems through innovative businesses and mission-focused investments.
+Practice group co-chair and partner Susan Mac Cormac was honored in 2015 by the Financial Times as the Most Innovative North American Lawyer for her work championing legal innovation for social enterprises and impact investors and was named by California Lawyer as Attorney of the Year in 2012 (for creating a new corporate form, now the Social Purpose Corporation) and in 2016 (for impact investing and sale of Imprint Capital to Goldman Sachs).
+The Financial Times recognized the firm again in its 2016 North America Innovative Lawyers Report as joint winners with firm client NPX Advisors for structuring the world’s first Impact Security and in 2018 for its work with The Carbon Endowment to reduce carbon dioxide emissions while supporting communities adversely affected by the clean energy transition.
+Along with Ms. Mac Cormac, the firm has a team of attorneys in the corporate, finance, tax, patent, and licensing groups who are passionate about solving the world’s biggest problems through innovative business models and mission-focused investments.

 We also specialize in representing “impact” investors, both those that focus on impact first but expect to generate returns in the long term and those that prioritize return but want to ensure positive social or environmental impact and/or mitigate negative impacts.